 Michael is an editor and multimedia journalist born to Mexican parents who started their own Domestic Violence counseling center in Southeast Los Angeles.
-For the past 6 years, his mentorship has provided youth opportunities to share their stories online, on NPR, KCET, the Long Beach Post, and other national websites.
+His mentorship has provided youth opportunities to share their stories online on NPR, KCET, the Long Beach Post, and other national websites.
 His articles have been syndicated and translated into multiple languages via New America Media and ImpreMedia, the nation’s largest Spanish-language news publisher.
-He was recently a fellow with UCLA's Laboratory for Environmental Narrative Strategies.
+He was a fellow with UCLA's Laboratory for Environmental Narrative Strategies, and has recently been a Votebeat Reporter for CalMatters and the Long Beach Post.
 Michael graduated from CSULB in 2011 with research honors in Sociology and a Journalism minor.
+Follow his work @chicanochico on Twitter and @thechicanochicoreport on Instagram.

 Here's our Recap Video, Social Media Story & Podcast covering the event.
 (We really went out all out on covering this thing.)
 The annual event brings underrepresented folks together to define the issues.